Narrative structure of The Lord of the Rings

-Scholars have described the narrative structure of The Lord of the Rings, a high fantasy work by J. R. R. Tolkien published in 1954–55, in a variety of ways, including as a balanced pair of outer and inner quests, a linear sequence of scenes or tableaux, a fractal arrangement of separate episodes, a Gothic cathedral-like edifice of many different elements, multiple cycles or spirals, or an elaborate medieval-style interlacing of intersecting threads of story.
+Scholars have described the narrative structure of The Lord of the Rings, a high fantasy work by J. R. R. Tolkien published in 1954–55, in a variety of ways, including as a balanced pair of outer and inner quests; a linear sequence of scenes or tableaux; a fractal arrangement of separate episodes; a Gothic cathedral-like edifice of many different elements; multiple cycles or spirals; or an elaborate medieval-style interlacing of intersecting threads of story.
+Also present is an elaborate symmetry between pairs of characters.

 The first volume, The Fellowship of the Ring, has a different structure from the rest of the novel.
 It has attracted attention both for its sequence of five "Homely Houses", safe places where the Hobbit protagonists may recuperate after a dangerous episode, and for its arrangement as a single narrative thread focused on its protagonist, Frodo, interrupted by two long but critically important flashback narrative chapters.

 Context

 J. R. R. Tolkien (1892–1973) was an English Roman Catholic writer, poet, philologist, and academic, best known as the author of the high fantasy works The Hobbit and The Lord of the Rings.

 In 1954–55, The Lord of the Rings was published.
 In 1957, it was awarded the International Fantasy Award.
 The publication of the Ace Books and Ballantine paperbacks in the United States helped it to become immensely popular with a new generation in the 1960s.
-The book has remained so ever since, ranking as one of the most popular works of fiction of the twentieth century, judged by both sales and reader surveys.
-In the 2003 "Big Read" survey conducted by the BBC, The Lord of the Rings was found to be the "Nation's best-loved book."
+The book has remained so ever since, ranking as one of the most popular works of fiction of the twentieth and twentyfirst centuries, judged by both sales and reader surveys.
+In the 2003 "Big Read" survey conducted by the BBC in the United Kingdom, The Lord of the Rings was found to be the "Nation's best-loved book."
 In similar 2004 polls both Germany and Australia also found The Lord of the Rings to be their favourite book.
 In a 1999 poll of Amazon.com customers, The Lord of the Rings was judged to be their favourite "book of the millennium."
 The popularity of The Lord of the Rings increased further when Peter Jackson's film trilogy came out in 2001–2003.

 Overall structure

-Tolkien scholars have noted the unusual narrative structure of The Lord of the Rings, describing it in a variety of ways, including as a balanced pair of outer and inner quests, a linear sequence of scenes or static tableaux, a fractal arrangement of separate episodes that successively elaborate upon recurring themes, a Gothic cathedral-like edifice of many different elements that combine to create a space with varying lights and vistas, or an elaborate medieval-style interlacing of intersecting threads of story.
+Tolkien scholars have noted the unusual narrative structure of The Lord of the Rings, describing it in a variety of ways, including as a balanced pair of outer and inner quests; a linear sequence of scenes or static tableaux; a fractal arrangement of separate episodes that successively elaborate upon recurring themes; a Gothic cathedral-like edifice of many different elements that combine to create a space with varying lights and vistas; or an elaborate medieval-style interlacing of intersecting threads of story.